Crystal14w/CNN-ImagePredictor-CIFAR10/README.md

 ## Model Training
 - The CNN model is trained on the CIFAR-10 dataset using TensorFlow.
 - The trained model is saved as cifar10_model.h5 for inferencing in the web application.
+- The current CNN model used in this application has an accuracy of approximately 82% on the CIFAR-10 test dataset.

 ## Usage
 1. Run the Flask application: